 A pro-business climate, its strategic location, a stable legislative system, a highly educated multilingual workforce and superior infrastructure are just some of the many advantages of doing business in the Netherlands.
 These elements show, in our view, that the Netherlands serves as the (digital) gateway to Europe.

-Ranked number 4 in the world by the World Competitiveness Ranking 2021 of the Institute for Management Development (IMD), the Netherlands, is a truly world-class destination for business activity and has a very competitive international climate.
-According to the IMD ranking, the Netherlands scores particularly strong on economic performance (2nd) and business efficiency (4th).
-On infrastructure the Netherlands ranked 7th and on government efficiency 12th.
+Ranked number 6 in the world by the World Competitiveness Ranking 2022 of the Institute for Management Development (IMD), the Netherlands is a truly world-class destination for business activity and has a very competitive international climate.
+The Netherlands scores high on business efficiency and on infrastructure and performs particularly robustly on the business efficiency-related indicators labour market and finance.

 The Netherlands’ strategic location at Europe’s front door provides the perfect springboard into the European market – with access to 95 per cent of Europe’s most lucrative consumer markets within 24 hours of Amsterdam or Rotterdam.
 Add to that its supportive legal and tax structure to set up operational business, highly educated, multilingual workforce and superior logistics and technology infrastructure and it is no wonder so many multinational businesses – from small and mid-sized to Fortune 500 leaders – have chosen the Netherlands as their gateway to Europe.

 In addition to having an outstanding business climate, the Netherlands offers an affordable cost of living and an exceptional quality of life.
-Ranked as the 5th happiest place on earth by the World Happiness Report 2021 and ranked 1st in the area of children’s well-being according to a survey by UNICEF, the Netherlands has a high standard of living.
-The Netherlands occupies a 7th position in the OECD Better Life Index.
-The Netherlands has a top position in work-life balance and scores above average in jobs and earnings, housing, education and skills, subjective well-being, social connections, environmental quality, personal security, civic engagement, and health status.
+Ranked as the 5th happiest place on earth by the World Happiness Report 2022 and ranked 1st in the area of children’s well-being according to a survey in 2020 by UNICEF, the Netherlands has a high standard of living.
+On the OECD Better Life Index 2020, the Netherlands occupies an 8th position.
+It outperforms the average in jobs, work-life balance, education, environmental quality, social networks, civic engagement, safety and life satisfaction.

-According to the World Bank, the government of the Netherlands is one of the most effective in the world, ranking 6th worldwide in the government effectiveness index.
+According to the World Bank, the government of the Netherlands is one of the most effective in the world.
 To add, the Netherlands is one of the most politically stable nations in the world, thus making it easier for companies to make medium and long-term decisions.

 The Netherlands also offers a wide tax treaty network, special measures for highly skilled expats and often certainty in advance of interpretation of tax law — just a few of the features that help multinational companies to thrive in the Netherlands.

 The Netherlands is home to a highly skilled, productive, flexible and multilingual workforce.
-The country ranks 1st out of 100 countries on the EF English Proficiency Index 2021.
+The country ranks 1st out of 100 countries on the EF English Proficiency Index 2022.
 In addition to English, a higher percentage of the Dutch population than their counterparts elsewhere also speaks German and French.
-According to the OECD Skills Outlook 2019, the Netherlands, together with a few other countries, is ahead in the digital transformation of the workplace, with most of its workers intensively using technology in their job and predominantly performing non-routine tasks.
-It also mentions the Netherlands as being among the countries with the highest share of individuals with well-rounded cognitive (literacy, numeracy and problem-solving) skills.

-The Netherlands has a population of 17.65 million people.
-A large proportion of the Dutch population is in the economically ‘active’ age range (15-67 years) and the availability of skilled labour outpaces major competitors.
-The Dutch workforce outranks many of its competitors when it comes to productivity, largely as a result of our high standard of education and training, pragmatic labor laws and commitment to IT investment.
-Thanks to the stability of the Dutch government and its pragmatic approach to business, very little time is lost to labor disputes or labor relations compared to Europe as a whole.
+The Dutch workforce outranks many of its competitors when it comes to productivity, largely as a result of its high standard of education and training, pragmatic labour laws and commitment to IT investment.
+Thanks to the stability of the Dutch government and its pragmatic approach to business, very little time is lost to labour disputes or labour relations compared to Europe as a whole.

-As an internationally oriented country, the Netherlands is home to many foreign workers and offers a ‘Highly Skilled Migrant Visa’, which allows companies to bring highly qualified expats to their Dutch operations.
+As an internationally oriented country the Netherlands strongly appeals to international talent and therefore is home to many foreign workers.
+It offers a ‘Highly Skilled Migrant Visa’, which allows companies to bring highly qualified expats to their Dutch operations.

-Dutch industry includes a large number of innovative and knowledge-intensive companies that enjoy a worldwide high reputation and that carry out a great deal of R&D. The Netherlands houses a number of highly successful and innovative clusters like agrifood, life sciences & health, hightech systems, chemicals, clean energy, IT and creative industries.
+Dutch industry includes a large number of innovative and knowledge-intensive companies that enjoy a worldwide high reputation and that carry out a great deal of R&D. In addition the Netherlands houses a number of highly successful and innovative clusters like agrifood, life sciences & health, hightech systems, chemicals, clean energy, IT and creative industries.

 The Netherlands actively promotes engaging in R&D activities through a favourable corporate tax structure and specific R&D tax incentives to stimulate innovation.